Xclusive09/E-Attendance-Backend/README.md

-# STARTUP KANO QR CODE ATTENDANCE
+# STARTUP KANO GPS-BASED ATTENDANCE SYSTEM

-Hub QR is an attendance management system that uses geofencing and time-based restrictions to mark attendance.
-The system is built using Node.js, Express, and Supabase.
+Hub GPS is an attendance management system that uses geofencing and time-based restrictions to mark attendance.
+The system is built using Node.js, Express, and MySQL.

 ## Table of Contents